microsoft/winget-pkgs/doc/manifest/schema/1.2.0/installer.md

  **Required Field**

  This key is the unique identifier for a given package.
 This value is generally in the form of `Publisher.Package`.
-It is case sensitve, and this value must match the folder structure under the partition directory in GitHub.
+It is case sensitive, and this value must match the folder structure under the partition directory in GitHub.
 </details>

 <details>